SitoGomez/microservices/README.md

 - [x] Implement factory to create the user with the domain event manager
 - [x] Add password hashing service
 - [x] Implement Given...When...Then in tests
+- [x] Extract MikroOrm config to be reused with CLI
+- [x] Add database seeder to have proper test data

 ---

 # 🛠️ Core Infrastructure & Architecture

-- [ ] Extract MikroOrm config to be reused with CLI
 - [ ] Move logs to a bucket or external file
 - [ ] Add more databases
 - [ ] Create a Postgres TEST DB Docker container